Pangolin BEYOND Advanced

 Triggering a Laser Cue

-With this framework in place, it is very easy to have a laser cue controlled by a trigger.
-Create another new Trigger, label it to describe the cue you want it to control, and set it up to be activated when an interesting track reaches an interesting beat, using the techniques described above.
-The only thing you need to do different is set the Message menu to Custom, so it will send its Activation message to Beyond’s Talk server rather than a MIDI message.
+With this framework in place, it is a small additional step to have a laser cue controlled by a trigger or cue.
+Create another new Trigger (or more likely a cue in a Show Track or Prase Trigger, label it to describe the cue you want it to control, and set it up to be activated when an interesting track reaches an interesting beat.

 Actually, you can map MIDI and OSC messages to BEYOND cues, so once you have the BPM sync working, feel free to go that route if you prefer.
 But since we already have a Talk server running, here is how to use it.